sarisabban/SinfNet/README.md

 4. Open the GUI annotation tool using the following command:

-`python3 BBox.py`
+`python3 Label.py -BBox`

 5. Click "Image Input Folder" on the top left to choose the directory that contains the images (./dataset/Images).
 6. Click "Label Output Folder" on the top left to choose the directory that will save the lables (./dataset/BBox_Annotations).
 7. Click "Load Dir" on the top right to load your choices (nothing will happen).
 Note: It is better to stick to the default dataset paths mentioned in step 3, otherwise you will have to changes to different paths from within the code in some scripts.
 The images may not scale very well, make sure you see the entire image and not just part of it, change the values (currently at 700) in line 273 of the BBox.py script accordindly (larger values = more zoomed image).
 8. You must click "Next" to load the images (but it will skip the first image, so go back to it).
 9. Use the mouse to generate a bounding box arround each object of interest.
-10. Label each box with the labels from the drop down menu on the right.
+10. Label each box with the labels from the drop down menu on the right and clicking "Confirm Class".
 11. Click "Next >>" to save the labels and move on to the next image (images are not loaded by filename order).
 12. Once finished, check to make sure that your annotations are correct by using the following command:

-`python3 txt-xml+check.py -cd`
+`python3 Label.py -check`

 This will generate a new directory called ./dataset/Check with the images showing their annotations.

 13. The annotations are in text (.txt) file format and they need to be in XML format, to convert run the following command:

-`python3 txt-xml+check.py -t`
+`python3 Label.py -translate`

 This will generate a new directory called ./dataset/Annotations and this directory will be used in the neural network.